Automated Database Testing via LLM-Synthesized SQL Features

-We propose \SystemName{}, an approach to test DBMSs supporting a multitude of SQL dialects through LLM guidance.
+We propose \SystemName{}, an approach to automatically test DBMSs, supporting a multitude of SQL dialects through LLM guidance.
 The core idea behind our approach is to use LLMs to extract knowledge of different dialects' SQL features and corresponding DBMS documentation to then integrate this knowledge into SQL generators automatically.
+Consequently, unlike existing solutions like \SQLancer{} or \ProjectName{}, \SystemName{} can potentially cover each DBMS's SQL features even without requiring manual implementation effort.
 To avoid the high cost and low throughput of directly instructing the LLM to generate SQL tests (see Section~\ref{sec:LLM-testcase}), we persist knowledge gained through LLM interactions; after a user has decided that a sufficient number of features has been learned, no further LLM invocations are required.
 Due to hallucinations and other limitations (\emph{e.g.}, limited context length) of current LLMs, directly synthesizing SQL generators would result in errors, requiring manual intervention (see Section~\ref{sec:LLM-generator}).
-Rather, we propose \emph{SQL sketches} for generator augmentation, in which a \emph{base generator} generates common SQL statements, some of which contain \emph{holes} to be filled by the LLM with code fragments of DBMS-specific features.
-The fragments synthesized are validated by a self-validation mechanism to eliminate invalid fragments by LLM hallucinations.
-To address the challenge that LLM-synthesized fragments are unaware of database objects and lack randomness, we provide the LLM with schema information and random literal generators as part of the prompt.
+Rather, we propose \emph{SQL sketches} for generator augmentation, in which a manually written \emph{base generator} generates basic, common SQL statements, some of which contain \emph{holes} to be filled by the LLM with code fragments of DBMS-specific features.
+The fragments synthesized are validated by a self-validation mechanism to eliminate invalid fragments caused by LLM hallucinations.
+To address the challenge that LLM-synthesized fragments are unaware of valid tables, columns, or types from the current database schema, and may produce deterministic rather than diverse outputs, we provide the LLM with schema information and random literal generators as part of the prompt.